Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 especially with

-major modifications, you should make a copy of it
+major modifications, you might want to make a copy of it

 This method is best (quicker, easier) for relatively minor changes to the